 We have limited ability to foresee changes or the pace of changes in sales by product classification.
-In recent periods, we have experienced increased rates of decline in sales of our mature products.
-In the past we have also experienced periods of decline in sales of our mainstream products.
-If, in any period, the overall sales of the combination of our mature and mainstream products decline and if sales of new products do not increase at a rate that is sufficient to counteract this decline, then our total revenue would decline.
+In the past we have also experienced periods of decline in sales of our mainstream and mature products.
+If, in any period, sales of our mature and mainstream products decline, and if sales of new products do not increase at a rate that is sufficient to counteract this decline, then our total revenue would decline.
 In addition, as mature products typically generate a higher gross margin than mainstream or new products, a faster than normal decline in sales of mature products could adversely impact our gross margins.

-We also have experienced, and may experience in the future, gross margin declines in certain products, reflecting the effect of items such as competitive pricing pressures, inventory write-downs, charges associated with the cancellation of planned production lines, and increases in component and manufacturing costs resulting from higher labor and material costs borne by our manufacturers and suppliers that, as a result of competitive pricing pressures or other factors, we are unable to pass on to our customers.
+We also have experienced, and may experience in the future, gross margin declines in certain products, reflecting the effect of competitive pricing pressures, inventory write-downs, charges associated with the cancellation of planned production lines, and increases in component and manufacturing costs resulting from higher labor and material costs borne by our manufacturers and suppliers that, as a result of competitive pricing pressures or other factors, we are unable to pass on to our customers.

 Further, our ability to predict end customer demand and resale of our products by our sell-through distributors is limited.
-Typically, the majority of our revenue comes from "turns orders," which are orders placed and filled within the same period.
+Typically, a signif icant amount of our revenue comes from "turns orders," which are orders placed and filled within the same period.
 By definition, turns orders are not captured in a backlog measurement at the beginning of a quarter.
 Accordingly, we cannot use backlog as a reliable measure of predicting revenue.

-Currently Fujitsu is our sole source supplier of wafers for our newest FPGA and PLD products.
+Currently Fujitsu Semiconductor Limited ("Fujitsu") is our sole source supplier of wafers for our newest FPGA and PLD products.
 We may be unsuccessful in defining, developing and identifying manufacturing processes for the new programmable logic products required to maintain or expand our business.

 As a semiconductor company, we operate in a dynamic environment marked by rapid product obsolescence.
 The programmable logic market is characterized by rapid technology and product evolution and historically the market for FPGA products has grown faster than the market for PLD products.
-Currently we derive a greater proportion of our revenue from PLD products than FPGA products.
+Currently, we derive a greater proportion of our revenue from PLD products than FPGA products.
 Consequently, our future success depends on our ability to introduce new FPGA and associated software design tool products that meet evolving customer needs while achieving acceptable margins.
-We are presently shipping our next generation FPGA product families that are critical to our ability to grow our FPGA product revenue and expand our overall revenue.
+We are presently shipping our next generation FPGA product families that are critical to our ability to grow our FPGA product revenue and expand our ove rall revenue.
 We also plan to continue upgrading our customer design tool products and increase our offerings of intellectual property cores.
 If we fail to introduce new products in a timely manner, or if these products or future new products fail to achieve market acceptance, our operating results could be harmed.